physimals/fabber_core/doc/building.rst

 This is the preferred approach if you want to distribute your new models.
 A template for a new model library including a simple sine-function implementation is included with the Fabber source code in ``fabber_core/examples``.
-See `Building a new model`_ for a full tutorial on this example which includes how to set up the build scripts.
+See `Building a new model library`_ for a full tutorial on this example which includes how to set up the build scripts.

-.. _Building a new model: models.html
+.. _Building a new model library: models.html